Changissnz/nu_merchant_principal/README.md

 One could be prideful about one's self and maintain a modesty on the outside to third-party observers.
 Underneath the modesty is an underarmour of "pride" that only shows itself under serious threat.
+The granting of legitimacy can be viewed as the granting of protections and privileges.
+Without certain protections and privileges, the modest and prideful do have to show their underarmour.
 How "pride" shows itself in these circumstances, by projecting the "identity", the "spirit", the "power" really cannot be stated with certainty since the circumstances of this writing are intentionally left open-ended.